rolkra/rolkra.github.io/_posts/2024-04-06-explore-beer.md

 ```

 So we got 161 beers (29 different brands) from 3 countries.
 For most of the beers we got most common attributes like alcohol (in volumne percent), original wort, energy (in kcal per 100 ml), and so on.
-Let's take a closer look to some of the attributes: (we will use "beer-like" golden color for the plots, you need {explore} version 1.3 or higher to use the color parameter):
+Let's take a closer look to some of the attributes:

 We use {dplyr} for `select`, all other functions are from {explore}